 Want some more food ideas?

-The following lists will include restaurants in downtown Omaha, but also many that are a few miles away from TD Ameritrade Park.
+The following lists will include restaurants in downtown Omaha, but also many that are a few miles away from Schwab Field.
 Note the address, especially if you’re relying on public transportation or Lyft.

 So, let’s see, what are you hungry for?